GLOBAL MARKETS-Dollar under pressure as central bank meetings loom

 By Marc Jones

-LONDON, July 29 (Reuters) - Expectations that the Federal Reserve will reaffirm its commitment to keeping U.S. interest rates near zero left kept the dollar at a five-week low on Monday, while concerns about China’s stuttering economy pressured commodity markets.
+LONDON, July 29 (Reuters) - Expectations that the Federal Reserve will this week emphasise plans to keep U.S. interest rates near zero left the dollar at a five-week low on Monday, while concerns about China’s stuttering economy pressured commodity markets.

 The Federal Reserve, the European Central Bank and the Bank of England meet this week.
-All are expected to repeat or refine their “forward guidance” that borrowing costs will remain extraordinarily low as long as growth is sub-par and inflation poses no threat.
+All are expected to repeat or refine their “forward guidance” that borrowing costs will remain extraordinarily low as long as growth is sub-par and inflation is not a threat.

-The Fed will be most closely scrutinised, having signalled plans to begin phasing out its ultra accommodative policy this year.
-Most economists are eyeing a September start but markets have scaled back views of any aggressive changes.

-The dollar, which shed 1.2 percent last week for its third straight weekly loss, remained under pressure at 81.540 by mid-morning in Europe, having earlier hit a one-month low against the yen.
+The dollar which shed 1.2 percent last week for its third straight weekly loss, remained under pressure at 81.615 as European trading gathered momentum having earlier hit a one month low against the yen.

-Wall Street was expected to open lower with falls of between 0.15-0.25 percent seen for the S&P 500 and Dow Jones Industrial Average.

-European share markets remained buoyant though as two more giant merger deals, this time in the media and pharmaceuticals sectors, added to a flurry of M&A activity in recent weeks.
+Two more giant merger deals, this time in the media and pharmaceuticals sectors, added to a flurry of M&A activity in recent weeks to keep European stock markets buoyant.

-Commodities markets were mostly softer, with both oil and copper at or near three-week lows.
-Concerns about demand weighed on crude, while nervousness ahead of Chinese manufacturing data on Thursday hit copper.
+In contrast, commodities markets were mostly softer, with both oil and growth-attuned copper at or near three-week lows.
+For crude it was demand worries that weighed, while Chinese manufacturing data on Thursday hit copper.

-With investors bracing for another round of disappointing economic news from the world’s No. 2 economy Asian markets had been generally weaker.

-Japan’s Nikkei dropped 3.3 percent to hit a four-week low as those jitters were compounded by a stronger yen, which is negative for the country’s exporters, and concerns that plans to increase the country’s sales tax - Japan’s most significant fiscal reform in years - could be watered down.
+Asian stocks also saw a poor start to the week as investors braced for another round of disappointing economic news out of China.
+Japan’s Nikkei hit a four-week low as those jitters were compounded by a stronger yen.

 “A sense of caution is looming in the market, especially because investors are worried about a slowdown in the Chinese economy.
 And when they see a risk in Asia, they tend to buy the yen, and the Japanese market is hit by that,” said Kyoya Okazawa, head of global equities at BNP Paribas.

-On Wall Street, investors may use the uncertainty over central bank stimulus to cash in recent gains.
-With just three trading days left, the S&P 500 is set to post its best month since October 2011.
-The Nasdaq’s advance makes July so far the best month in a year and a half.

-In debt markets, German Bund futures edged back into negative territory in thin trade and euro zone periphery bonds eased, but investors refrained from placing big bets before this week’s monetary policy decisions and data.
+In debt markets, German Bund futures edged up in thin trade and euro zone periphery bonds eased, but investors refrained from placing big bets before this week’s monetary policy decisions and data.